macvfx/p5ArchiveCheck/README.md

 - A backup tar.gz of all technical intermediate data.
 ## Requirements
 - macOS
-- Archiware P5 installed locally
+- Archiware P5 server that will be checked is local
 - 'nsdchat' available at /usr/local/aw/bin/nsdchat
 ## Known Issues
 - FIXED in v.1.6 -- If the file names contain commas then the resulting CSV file will be messy.